ShiftLimits/wled-client/README.md

 If your execution environment includes these APIs, you can use the browser script out of the box.
 Otherwise you'll need to add your own polyfills to make WLED Client work in your desired environment.

-### Versioning

-WLED Client's versioning tracks WLED's version to determine what WLED API features are supported.
-If you have a device with WLED `0.12.0` installed, you will need WLED Client version starting with `0.12.0-*` to guarantee support.

-The version format for WLED Client looks like `[WLED Version]-[MAJOR].[MINOR]` and follows Semantic Versioning.
-This library began with support for WLED starting at version 0.12.0.

 ## Usage

 Create a new instance of the `WLEDClient` class and pass in the IP of your WLED device: